google/deepvariant/docs/deepvariant-details.md

 *   Files with the `.gz` suffix are interpreted as being compressed with gzip and are read/written accordingly.
-*   All of the DeepVariant tools can read/write their inputs/outputs from local disk as well as directly from a cloud storage bucket.
-Directly accessing BAM and reference files from cloud storage is currently not as efficient as we'd like and will certainly improve over time, both in the current implementation as well as when [htsget] is widely available.
-See the discussion below on reading directly from cloud buckets for details.
+*   All of the DeepVariant tools can read/write their inputs/outputs from local disk as well as directly from a cloud storage bucket (through gcsfuse).
+In the [whole genome case study] and [exome case study], we didn't use gcsfuse because there is not much benefit on a single machine compared to just copying the files first.

 ### make_examples